Karma – Action

 Neither bad nor good, karma means work or action.

-Many Sanskrit words and concepts that we’ve adopted such as guru, pundit, mantra and yoga are often misused and misunderstood.
-Karma, in particular, has gotten a bad rap.
-It is a neutral term and simply means an action.
+We’ve incorporated many Sanskrit words and concepts into our Western vocabulary such as guru, pundit, mantra, and karma.
+Among them, it is karma in particular, which has gotten a bad rap.
+Often bandied about with a negative connotation, in reality it is a neutral term and simply means an action.
 Actions produce a result, or phala.
 Therefore, Karma Phala describes your present circumstances.
 That is, the decisions you’ve made and the actions you’ve taken in the past have created your current reality.
 As Paul tells us in the Bible, “For whatsoever a man soweth, that shall he also reap.”

 It’s universal and timeless.

 Moreover, the subject of karma is deep.
 A full understanding of this concept is complex.
 However, an acceptance of this principle is key to our spiritual growth.
 It’s a path to living a moral and purposeful life.
-Above all, its a way that we can find solace in accepting that there are reasons for the way things are.
+Above all, it’s a way we can find solace in accepting there are reasons for the way things are.
 From this premise, comes empowerment.

 “You are free to choose.
 But you are not free to alter the consequences of your decisions.”